-The proposed project involves the development of townhouse buildings on Blocks K, L, M, O, and P, spanning a combined 9.34-acre1 portion of the Approved Project site.
-(Blocks K, L, M, O, and P are herein together referred to as the "project site.")
-As further explained in Section B below, the proposed project would not increase the amount of residential development previously analyzed for Blocks K, L, M, O, and P or increase development potential for the Hercules Bayfront Project site beyond the total amount analyzed in the 2011 Certified EIR.
+The proposed project proposes the development of an apartment building on Blocks Q and R, which is a 2.2-acre portion of the Approved Project site.
+(Blocks Q and R are herein together referred to as the "project site.")
+As further explained in section B. below, the proposed project would increase the amount of residential development previously analyzed for Blocks Q and R, but it would not increase development potential for the Hercules Bayfront Project site beyond the total amount analyzed in the 2011 Certified EIR.